Tutorial videos in hours not days

 30 seconds

 Teach your topic on screen, camera, or both.
-Mistakes, restarts, long pauses - all fine. ngram works with whatever you record.
+Mistakes, restarts, long pauses — all fine. ngram is built to work with whatever you record, not to demand a clean take in one shot.

 2